 Studio Bell, home of the National Music Centre (completed)

-Contemporary Calgary (Centennial Planetarium renovations may begin in 2017)
+Contemporary Calgary (Centennial Planetarium base building work scheduled for 2017)

 In-Definite Arts Society (funding being pursued through another City program)